 I was a lucky kid when I was in high school.
 The car I inherited came with, among other things, a little DVD player in the glove compartment and a screen which flipped down from the ceiling.
 When I was feeling less than studious, I would sneak out to my car and watch a movie instead of going to another weary study hall.

 It was a fun distraction, but it was murder on my battery, and replacing a car battery when you’re earning minimum-wage from a part-time job isn’t the easiest task.
+We can show you how to make money by renting your car out.
 Even as you get older, those little car expenses can quickly add up.
 They don’t have to, though.
 In fact, there are a bunch of things you can do to save money on your car, and they really don’t require a great deal of time or effort.

 Check Your Fluid Levels